bufbuild-ru/docs/docs/cli/quickstart/index.md

 ### Break your API

 To see the feature in action, you'll need to introduce a breaking change.
 First, make a change that's breaking at the `WIRE` level.
 This is the most fundamental type of breaking change, as it changes how the Protobuf messages are encoded in transit ("on the wire").
-This type of breaking change affects _all users in all languages_.Change the type of the `Pet.pet_type` field from `PetType` to `string`:
+This type of breaking change affects _all users in all languages_.

+Change the type of the `Pet.pet_type` field from `PetType` to `string`:

 ::: info cli/quickstart/start/proto/pet/v1/pet.proto